Executive coaching programme – Tavistock Consulting (ECP)

 Tavistock Consulting’s Executive Coaching programme is validated by the European Mentoring and Coaching Council to Senior Practitioner level.
 It will develop your coaching career and/or improve your effectiveness as an internal coach to colleagues inside your organisation.
 You will develop your capability and confidence to work at a deeper level with coaching clients, enabling them to understand root causes and change in a way that results in sustainably better relationships, clearer goals and more effective action.

 The Executive coaching programme is rooted in a systems-psychodynamic approach to organisations and is practice-based.
 The programme uses different learning techniques to develop your in-depth coaching skills including experiential exercises, facilitated role-play, theory presentations, skills practice, video analysis and reflective plenary sessions.
+There is a focus on noticing and making sense of your actions, both as a coach and in the learning environment: the experiential learning the Tavistock is famous for.

 You will undertake ninety hours of coaching and receive intensive supervision, both one to one with an experienced supervisor and in small coaching syndicates and supervision groups.
 You will develop your coaching practice under group and individual supervision and your reflective capacity through detailed feedback on the reflective log you will submit following each two day programme module.